farmOS/farmOS-map/README.md

 ### Adding behaviors

-Behaviors allow you to make modifications to a map in a modular way, by defining JavaScript functions that will run automatically when a map during map creation, or any time afterwards.
+Behaviors allow you to make modifications to a map in a modular way, by defining JavaScript functions that will run automatically during map creation, or any time afterwards.

 One way you can add your own behaviors is by creating a JavaScript file (eg:
 `myMapCustomizations.js`), and including it after `farmOS-map.js` in your page.